You are here

 USA-NPN programs, products and tools comply with federal policy governing information management, including paperwork reduction, privacy and security.
 Accordingly, federal agencies can use Nature's Notebook and other USA-NPN tools.

 Because participants in the USA-NPN program, Nature's Notebook, complete registration and observation forms, Nature’s Notebook is subject to the Paperwork Reduction Act.
-The program was granted a clearance by the Office of Management Budget (OMB Control #: 1028-0103), effective 3/31/2016 and continuing while the renewal is in review.
-The estimated burden (participant effort in filling out forms) of data collection on the public includes projected increases in public participation via many federal partners.
+The program was granted a clearance by the Office of Management Budget (OMB Control #: 1028-0103, expiring on 12/23/2023).
+The estimated burden (participant effort in filling out forms) of data collection on the public includes projected increases in public participation via federal partners.

 Mobile App Security & Privacy

 The USA-NPN Nature's Notebook mobile apps were reviewed for compliance with DOI security and privacy standards and approved for release by the Department of the Interior in August 2018 (approval memo).

 The USA-NPN information management tools and data products are peer-reviewed through the Fundamental Science Practice process established by the USGS Office of Science Quality and Integrity.
 These resources are compliant with federal information policy, and congruent with the Open Access Plan, ensuring data quality, discovery, accessibility, reuse, and long-term curation.
 For further information see the USA-NPN Data Management Plan.

 The USA-NPN is subject to compliance with Section 508 of the Rehabilitation Act of 1973.
 All video content is 508 compliant.
 Efforts have been made to provide accessibility settings for existing content, and newly created content follows guidelines that facilitates accessibility.
 Other accessibility requests are accommodated on demand.